HCSW framework and pillars of practice

 Add to favourites

-The framework supports the development of core knowledge, skills, and behaviours in the four pillars of practice and enables profession specific and specialist knowledge, skills and behaviours to be added for all NMAHP HCSWs working at Levels 2–4.
-The information presented in each of the Four Pillars of Practice is relevant for any NMAHP HCSW role and should be applied to the setting that the HCSW is working within.
+The framework supports the development of core knowledge, skills, and behaviours across the four pillars of practice.
+The information presented in each of the pillars of practice is relevant for any NMAHP HCSW role and should be applied to the setting that the HCSW is working within.
+More information about the pillars of practice is available in our toolkit.

 Find out more about: